-15. Where an entity within the group that is not an APRA-regulated institution engages in business activities that may pose a material risk to the group, the Head of the group must ensure that such business activities are undertaken in a way that complies with the group governance arrangements.3

-A. Governance arrangements - locally incorporated APRA-regulated institutions
+- 14. The Head of a group must develop and maintain governance arrangements for the group. - 15.
+Where a member of a group that is not an APRA-regulated institution engages in business activities that may have a material financial or operational impact on the group, the Head of a group must ensure that such business activities are undertaken in a way that complies with relevant requirements of this Prudential Standard. - A. Governance arrangements locally incorporated APRA-regulated institutions